 "Rastryth" seems to remember this interaction very vividly.

-Whether "probablynotcarrying" believes it or not, Texas really is the best damn country in the USA.
+Whether "probablynotcarrying" believes it or not, the Lone Star State really is the best damn country in the USA.